 The foundational standards for the MBEA are found in The Minnesota Principles, published by CEBC in 1992.
-The Principles describe the ethical relationships which businesses are expected to maintain with all of its stakeholders: its customers, employees, owners & investors, suppliers, communities and competitors.
+The Principles describe the ethical relationships which businesses are expected to maintain with all of their stakeholders: customers, employees, owners & investors, suppliers, communities and competitors.

 In light of those stakeholder relationships, the MBEA looks at:

 - What a company says it stands for

 - How it does what it says it stands for, and